In Sweden, tensions mar pride over refugees

 Ranstorp and other law-enforcement experts say the country is struggling with anti-immigrant extremists.

-"One of the biggest problems we have here is right wing extremism," Ranstorp says.
+"One of the biggest problems we have here is right-wing extremism," Ranstorp says.
 "There have been right-wing groups that planted explosive devices right near asylum centers."

 Swedish officials up to the country's leader publicly chided the US President for saying the country was "having problems they never thought possible."